pinalpatel01/latitude-pinal/coding-challenges/app/README.md

 For example :- first_name will use the faker.first_name() to generate the fake data for first_name

+in the columns list  there can be any new column name and type of the faker type can be added to make it generic way of generating the data.

 generated_output_file:- is the file generated using faker library

 anonymize_columns_list :- is the list of columns needs to anonymized